 After the analysis of available techniques, two are selected for further analysis.
-At this stage a study is done, revealing in which areas these techniques have been used, and giving the extent of their accuracy.
+At this stage a study in which areas these techniques have been used and to what extent there accuracy is high is done.
 To develop the prototype, good knowledge of the reliability of the techniques is needed in order to give predictions on how accurate the techniques will perform on the prototype.
 Next to accuracy, other selection criteria such as speed and compatibility will be considered as well.
 To obtain all this information, the conditions under which the techniques are tested are inspected carefully.